THE WALKING DEAD

 "This zombie thing is over.
 It's played out."

-In 2010 began Writer, Producer and Director Frank Darabont's THE WALKING DEAD.
-Working at his best as an adapter of other people's creations, Darabont (A NIGHTMARE ON ELM STREET 3, THE BLOB [1988], THE FLY II, FRANKENSTEIN [1994], THE GREEN MILE, THE MIST) found Robert Kirkman's hugely popular comic, and with the help of long-time Hollywood power broker and top SciFi Horror mistress Gale Anne Hurd (THE TERMINATOR [all], ALIENS, ALIEN NATION, TREMORS, CAST A DEADLY SPELL, THE RELIC, VIRUS, HULK) - the woman who gets it done in Los Angeles - brought it to the television screen.
+In 2010, Writer, Producer and Director Frank Darabont's THE WALKING DEAD began.
+Working at his best as both an adopter and adapter of other people's creations, Darabont (A NIGHTMARE ON ELM STREET 3, THE BLOB [1988], THE FLY II, FRANKENSTEIN [1994], THE GREEN MILE, THE MIST) discovered Robert Kirkman's hugely popular comic, and with the help of long-time Hollywood power broker and top SciFi Horror mistress Gale Anne Hurd (THE TERMINATOR [all], ALIENS, ALIEN NATION, TREMORS, CAST A DEADLY SPELL, THE RELIC, VIRUS, HULK) - the woman who gets it done in Los Angeles - brought it to the television screen.
 Frank did this, while rocking the look and feel of it like a cinematic feature film.

 The CDC

-.001 seconds after the door begins to open on Black Friday
+.001 seconds after the door opens on Black Friday

-Horror fans can't watch the opening of THE WALKING DEAD without remembering the identical opening for Danny Boyle and Alex Garland's 28 DAYS LATER.
+Horror movie and television fans can't watch the opening of THE WALKING DEAD without remembering the identical opening for Danny Boyle and Alex Garland's 28 DAYS LATER.
 Often mistaken for a zombie film, 28 DAYS LATER is a plague film (and don't you forget it, punk!).
 They make it clear in 28 DAYS LATER that most of humanity is sick, like the sickos in RABID or THE CRAZIES: Not dead but animated like in NIGHT OF THE LIVING DEAD.
+That said, its important to remember that the launch scene of a man waking up in a hospital from a coma, to discover his world destroyed by a novel disease, began years before 28 DAYS LATER with Kirkman's THE WALKING DEAD comic in 2000.

-So THE WALKING DEAD starts the same.
+So THE WALKING DEAD starts the same as the comic.
 A man wakes up out of a coma in a hospital and has no idea what is going on.
 We are introduced to the apocalypse through his eyes.
 His name is Rick Grimes (Andrew Lincoln: AFTERLIFE [TV]) and we learn through his memories how he came to be in the hospital.
-It's in these memories that we meet his wife, Lori (Sarah Wayne Callies: WHISPER), his young son Carl (Chandler Riggs), and his law partner, Shane Walsh (Jon Bernthal: EASTWICK).
+It's in these memories that we meet his wife, Lori (Sarah Wayne Callies: WHISPER), his young son Carl (Chandler Riggs), and his law enforcement partner, Shane Walsh (Jon Bernthal: EASTWICK).

 Entering Atlanta